datastaxdevs/workshop-nosqlbench/extended_README.md

 > **Heads up**: these instructions are available in two forms:
 > a [short and to-the-point](README.md) one,
 > with just the useful commands if you are watching us live; and
-> a longer one (this one),
+> a longer one (_this one_),
-> with lots of explanations and details, suited for those who follow this workshop
+> with lots of explanations and details, designed for those who follow this workshop
 > at their own pace.
 Please choose what best suits you!

 If you are not watching us live, please look at the provided presentation material